 How to Build Your ACT Success Plan

-Test Innovators2024-01-16T14:22:15-08:00The ACT may seem like an overwhelming hurdle in your college application process.
-For years, it has been hyped up as one of the most important aspects of your application, and now that it’s finally time to start preparing for the test, you may not be sure where to begin.
-However, your test prep process doesn’t have to be overwhelming.
-Here’s our simple, three-step process to craft a fool-proof ACT success strategy.
+Test Innovators2026-03-23T11:42:49-07:00Standardized testing can seem like an overwhelming hurdle in your college application process.
+For years, ACT scores have been hyped up as one of the most important aspects of your application.
+Now that it’s finally time to start preparing for the test, you may not be sure where to begin.
+However, your test prep process doesn’t have to be stressful. .
+Here’s our simple, three-step process to craft a fool-proof ACT prep plan.

 1. Take a diagnostic practice test

 Taking a practice test will help you predict your overall score if you were to take the official test today.
-The process will also help you pinpoint your strengths and weaknesses in relation to taking a particular test.
-You will be able to see exactly what you need to work on within each section.
-For example, whether you’re running out of time while reading passages, spending too long on certain types of science questions, or needing to review certain algebra or probability concepts, taking a practice test will help make you aware of potential areas for improvement.
+The process will also help you pinpoint your strengths and weaknesses in relation to taking that particular test and provide you with a benchmark you can return to and track your progress.
+In an in-depth review of your results, you will be able to see exactly what you need to work on within each section.
+Whether you’re running out of time while reading passages, spending too long on certain types of science questions, or needing to review algebraic concepts, taking a practice test will help make you aware of potential areas for improvement.

-However, it is important to make sure that the practice tests you choose are accurate to the official test.
+However, it is important to ensure that the practice tests you choose are accurate to the official test.
 You can take a Test Innovators practice test or find practice tests in prep books or all over the internet.
-If you have the 2018 Official ACT guide or Real ACT Prep Guide, or if you’ve found the ACT’s free official practice tests online, our system will provide you with critical diagnostic and timing feedback for free on our platform here.
+Our system will provide you with critical diagnostic and timing feedback for free on our platform here.

 2. Develop your overall strategy for score improvement

-After you’ve taken a practice test, you’ll have a general idea of where you’re starting from and how far you’ll need to go.
+After you’ve taken a practice test, you’ll have a general idea of what your starting point is and how far you’ll need to go to reach your goals.
 The next step is to develop your strategy for success on the official test.
 Consider the following questions:

-This may require research of the colleges you are applying to and what scores they generally accept from their candidates for admission.
-You can look up target ACT score ranges for the schools you’re interested in on CollegeBoard’s database of colleges and universities here.
+This may require researching the colleges you’re applying to to find out what kinds of scores they generally accept from their admissions’ candidates. are You can look up target ACT score ranges for the schools you’re interested in on CollegeBoard’s database of colleges and universities here.

-You can take the ACT up to twelve times, but only six times per year.
-Be strategic about when you plan to take the test, giving yourself enough time to prepare, but also enough time to take it again if you end up with lower scores than you had aimed for.
+You can take the ACT up to twelve times total, but only six times per year.
+Be strategic about when you plan to take the test, giving yourself enough time to prepare on the front end, but also enough time afterwards to take it again if you score lower than you had aimed for.

 Which areas will you prioritize in terms of studying?
-You will probably want to work on all of them, but more than likely you will need to spend more time on certain sections than others, given your own strengths and weaknesses.
+You will want to hit all of them , but more than likely you will need to spend more time on certain sections than others, given your individual prep needs.

-Sometimes it helps to have a bit of guidance while thinking about your answers to these questions: for a limited time, Test Innovators ACT experts are offering free consultations to help you develop your ACT strategy.
-This is a $50 value that we are offering for free.
-You can sign up for a free consultation here.
+Sometimes it helps to have a bit of guidance while thinking about your answers to these questions.
+Here at Test Innovators’ our expert tutors offer free consultations to help you develop your ACT strategy.
+You can schedule an appointment here!

 3. Practice and improve